Counterfeit Medicine News for the Week of October 12, 2020

 Law enforcement arrested a 24-year-old Port Jervis, New York man after finding large quantities of illicit drugs, a pill press and stolen property that included medical devices in his home.

-In Staten Island, New York, a man has been arrested after two people suffered overdoses from fake, fentanyl-laced oxycodone pills he sold them.
+In Staten Island, New York, a man has been arrested after two people were poisoned by fake oxycodone pills he sold them.

 Customs and Border Protection (CBP) agents at Chicago’s International Mail Facility intercepted 200 pre-filled syringes that contained a non-FDA approved arthritis treatment.
 The misbranded medicines were on their way from South Korea to a corporation in Chicago.